 In 1981, the 24-Hour Crisis Helpline was initiated to assist children and families avert escalating crises by providing free, 24-hour telephone and face-to-face intervention, counseling and referrals.

-Services were expanded in 1993 to include the Crisis Nursery, providing emergency shelter for younger children newborn to 12, and in 1997, Kids In Crisis was licensed for its on-site TLC Health Center.
+Services were expanded in 1993 to include the Crisis Nursery, providing emergency shelter for younger children, newborn to 12.
+In 1997, Kids In Crisis was licensed for its on-site TLC Health Center.

-Working with community partners, TeenTalk and SafeTalk began in 2000 to provide education and prevention programing.
-Today, these programs are integrated into 22 elementary, middle and high schools in southwest Connecticut, providing school-based counseling, prevention and educational programs to help protect children and preserve families.
+Working with community partners, TeenTalk and SafeTalk began in 1999, to provide education and prevention programming.
+Today, these programs are integrated into 29 elementary, middle and high schools in southwest Connecticut, providing school-based counseling, prevention and educational programs to help protect children from harm and preserve and strengthen families.